 Digital banks, though seen as the viable alternative to traditional banks, do not have the luxury of in-person user verification.
 Virtual onboarding, being the solution, comes with its own set of issues that need to be addressed to ensure high conversion rates worldwide.
 After all, according to a research report by Grand View, the industry is globally valued at 47 billion dollars & will grow at a CAGR of 47.7% to an astronomical 722 bn by 2028.
 And all digital banks would like a slice of that pie.

-So, what are these global onboarding challenges and is there a way forward?
+So, what are these global onboarding challenges, and is there a way forward?

-- Myriad of Documents
+- Myriad of documents

 Not being tethered to a particular location has its perks.
 But onboarding users globally comes with the issue of multiple documents in multiple formats in different languages.
 Manually checking if these documents are real and belong to the user submitting them takes a long time.
-How can one be sure that the document uploaded has not been tampered with either?
-The host of checks from capturing and checking for tampering, verifying the document and processing them forward can sometimes take 2-3 days.
+How can one be sure that the document uploaded has not tampered with either?
+The host of checks from capturing and checking for tampering, verifying the document, and processing them forward can sometimes take 2-3 days.
 This leads to huge wait times for the user and leads them to drop off.

-- Multiple Types of User Journeys
+- Multiple types of user journeys

-As digital banks, you want to provide your potential users with the appropriate onboarding journeys as needed to be compliant for the type service they want to sign up to.
+As digital banks, you want to provide your potential users with the appropriate onboarding journeys as needed to be compliant with the type of service they want to sign up to.
 Moreover, digital banks cannot use the same journey for every user since it depersonalizes the customer experience and may not fulfill all the requirements to be compliant.
-This type of constraints typically sets digital banks up for slow onboarding rates since it takes time and money to curate multiple journeys for each user journey by the means of software development and integrations.
+This type of constraint typically sets digital banks up for slow onboarding rates since it takes time and money to curate multiple journeys for each user journey by the means of software development and integrations.

-- Global markets and Local Vendors
+- Global markets and local vendors

 So how can digital banks avoid these onboarding issues and improve the account opening rate?

-The answer is a smart identity verification and onboarding platform with all identification, authentication, and verification checks integrated into video and app-based digital workflows, enabling remote onboarding of genuine users.
+The answer is smart identity verification and onboarding platform with all identification, authentication, and verification checks integrated into video and app-based digital workflows, enabling remote onboarding of genuine users.